Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   * `"case+"` for errors when coverage is not exhaustive.
   * `"case-"` for no static check about pattern coverage.

 Dynamic patterns guarded expressions, borrowed from ML/SML.
-The static counter‑part is `SCASE_EXP`.
+For static patterns, use `SCASE_EXP` instead.

 The first part, contains the expression to be matched with patterns.
 The second part which may be multiple `|` separated, contains the patterns and the associated expressions.
-The repeatable second part (and last third part) has its own inner syntax with a richer semantic than the ML/SML counter part;
-this will be documented later.
+The repeatable second part has its own inner syntax with a richer semantic than the ML/SML counterpart; this will be documented later.
 For friendliness, an extraneous `|` may appears before the first pattern.

 Example: